amirphiladam2/amirphiladam2/README.md

 ###

 <p align="left">I'm an ECE student with a passion for blending technology and creativity.
-I love diving into projects that combine AI, Computer Vision, and hardware.</p>
+I love diving into projects that combine AI and hardware.</p>

 ###